Skip to main content

 language = msg.data.get("language", "en-US")

-await task.queue_frames([STTUpdateSettingsFrame(language=language)])
+await worker.queue_frames([STTUpdateSettingsFrame(language=language)])

 Requesting data from the server